mtibbett67/svxlink/README.md

 # SvxLink

-These are the scripts I've created to assist with instaling and configuring svxlink.
+These are the scripts I've created to assist with installing and configuring svxlink.

 ---
 ### Hardware list: